-Leeks do not get the attention they need in the kitchen, but they are incredibly versatile and add a milder onion flavor to almost all recipes and an excellent onion substitute.
+Leeks do not get the attention they need in the kitchen, but they are incredibly versatile and add a milder onion flavor to almost all recipes and are an excellent onion substitute.
 You can easily put them on your pasta risotto or just eat them raw.
 It is a food you should be more often on your table raw or roasted as a side dish.

 Like most vegetables, leeks promote weight loss as it a good source of fiber and water.
 (2) Therefore, they can also improve your digestion and regulate your metabolism.

 Leek is very rich in vitamin A, and it will help you maintain healthy skin, eyes, and teeth.